-In bright light with a warm ambient temperature, your plant will need more water.
-In a cooler dimmer setting, water less.
+Your plant will need more water in bright light with a warm ambient temperature.
+In a cooler dimmer setting, waterless.

 Gasteria plants send out lots of little offsets and can outgrow their pots.
 When this happens, it’s time to transplant.

-Like all succulents and cacti, Gasteria likes a light, well-draining soil.
+Like all cacti and succulent plants, Gasteria likes a light, well-draining soil mix.

-Use a soil mix designed for cactus or make your own cactus soil by combining equal parts potting soil and pumice or perlite.
+Use a cactus mix or make your own succulent potting mix by combining equal parts potting soil and pumice or perlite.

-Cover the surface of the soil with a layer of attractive gravel or decorative rock to prevent rapid evaporation of moisture.
+To prevent rapid evaporation of moisture, cover the soil surface with a layer of attractive gravel or decorative rock.

-As with all succulents and cacti, good drainage is of the utmost importance.
+As with all succulents and cacti, excellent drainage is of the utmost importance.

 Terracotta is the best material for succulent planters.
-Drainage holes in the bottom are a must.
+Drainage holes in the bottom of a larger pot are a must.

 Gasteria Little Warty Care

 There is no need to prune or trim Gasteria.
-Leaves do tend to develop brown spots or bruises occasionally, and you can remove those leaves if you wish.
+On occasion, leaves tend to develop brown spots or bruises.
+Remove them if you wish.

 How Do You Propagate Gasteria?

-The easiest and most natural way to propagate Gasteria plants is to simply remove pups and plant them in their own pots as needed.
+The easiest way to propagate Gasteria is to remove pups with a sharp knife from the mother plant and pot them in their own pot.

-Baby Gasterias are just miniature adults and require no special care.
+Baby Gasterias are miniature adults and need no special care.

-It is also possible to start new plants from leaf cuttings or from seed, like any other cactus or succulent.
+It is also possible to start new plants from leaf cuttings or seed propagation, like any other cactus or succulent.

 Both of these methods are slow and unreliable.

-If you are seeking a specific separate species of Gasteria and cannot find an offshoot or a cutting, you may have to order seed.
+If you are looking for a specific Gasteria and cannot find an offshoot or a cutting, you may have to order seed.
 Follow the directions that come with the seed.

-Always remember that plants grown from seed are variable.
+Always remember, plants grown from seed are variable.